OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     startTime :  double

-This property holds the start time of a Timesequnce.
+This property holds the start time of a Timesequence.
 By default, this property is set to 0.0.

 See also [startTime()](#1a7b88703b6155f3b36b696d33ed0a60e1), [setStartTime()](#1a4e65fa7051ccb8f134eee3c90d938100)